CIBC-Internal/python/Doc/library/logging.handlers.rst

 .. class:: QueueHandler(queue)

    Returns a new instance of the :class:`QueueHandler` class.
 The instance is initialized with the queue to send messages to.
-The queue can be any queue- like object; it's used as-is by the :meth:`enqueue` method, which needs to know how to send messages to it.
+The *queue* can be any queue-like object; it's used as-is by the :meth:`enqueue` method, which needs to know how to send messages to it.
+The queue is not *required* to have the task tracking API, which means that you can use :class:`~queue.SimpleQueue` instances for *queue*.

    .. method:: emit(record)

       Enqueues the result of preparing the LogRecord.
+Should an exception occur (e.g. because a bounded queue has filled up), the :meth:`~logging.Handler.handleError` method is called to handle the error.
+This can result in the record silently being dropped (if :attr:`logging.raiseExceptions` is ``False``) or a message printed to ``sys.stderr`` (if :attr:`logging.raiseExceptions` is ``True``).

    .. method:: prepare(record)

       Prepares a record for queuing.
 The object returned by this method is enqueued.

-      The base implementation formats the record to merge the message and arguments, and removes unpickleable items from the record in-place.
+      The base implementation formats the record to merge the message, arguments, and exception information, if present.
+It also removes unpickleable items from the record in-place.

       You might want to override this method if you want to convert the record to a dict or JSON string, or send a modified copy